Media freedom in Russia: Prosecution of "extremist" content

 The Ministry of Justice maintains a list of "extremist materials" which are illegal to share.

-Starting in 2021, Russia Today was increasingly involved in tracking any independent media outlets and singling them out as "foreign agents".
+Starting in 2021, Russia Today (RT) was increasingly involved in tracking any independent media outlets and singling them out as "foreign agents".
 RT relied on its own investigations and also on work of "patriotic" activists such as Alexander Ionov and Vitaly Borodin.
-Russia Today is widely considered to be a purveyor of pro-government and pro-Putin propaganda rather than a legitimate news source and was created in 2013 by an executive order.
+RT is widely considered to be a purveyor of pro-government and pro-Putin propaganda rather than a legitimate news source and was created in 2013 by an executive order.

-In September 2021 OCCRP declared it will cease work in Russia, as a significant number of journalists cooperating with OCCRP were harassed by the authorities.
+In September 2021 OCCRP declared it would cease work in Russia, as a significant number of journalists cooperating with OCCRP were harassed by the authorities.

-The regulations about extremist content are applied selectively: in October 2021 the "Republic" news website was fined by Roscomnadzor for mentioning the Taliban without making a mandatory remark about its "banned terrorist organization", while at the same time state media agency Rossiya Segodnya sent out an internal memo to its reporters to discontinue adding the same remark to their news, which was described by editor of "Republic" as "introduction of two parallel legal realities".
+The regulations about extremist content are applied selectively: in October 2021 the Republic news website was fined by Roscomnadzor for mentioning the Taliban without making a mandatory remark about its "banned terrorist organization", while at the same time state media agency Rossiya Segodnya sent out an internal memo to its reporters to discontinue adding the same remark to their news, which was described by editor of Republic as "introduction of two parallel legal realities".

 References to the annexation of Crimea

 After Russia took control of Crimea, the Russian parliament passed a law making it a criminal offense to question Russia's territorial integrity within what the government considers its borders.
 A man named Andrei Bubayev was jailed for two years for reposting a picture of a toothpaste tube with the words "squeeze Russia out of yourself" and an article under the headline "Crimea is Ukraine" by a controversial blogger, who is in jail now, calling for military aggression against Russia.

-The Russian-language edition of the popular bestseller 21 Lessons for the 21st Century by Yuval Noah Harari published in 2019 had references to the annexation of Crimea and Putin removed or replaced on the basis that they were fake news, and other references were also changed.
-The author said that he gave permission for these changes and said that he has allowed changes in other translations, as certain examples "could deter those audiences or spur censorship on the part of certain regimes."
+The Russian-language edition of the popular bestseller 21 Lessons for the 21st Century by Yuval Noah Harari, published in 2019, had references to the annexation of Crimea and Putin removed or replaced on the basis that they were fake news, and other references were also changed.
+The author said that he gave permission for these changes and said that he has allowed changes in other translations, as certain examples "could deter those audiences or spur censorship on the part of certain regimes".